Alfred Mutua: Gubernatorial tenure performance

-Due to his development work and his focus in eradicating poverty, Alfred Mutua has received various recognitions, and on 9 December 2021, he was feted in Lagos, Nigeria, as the Best Governor of the Year due to his work in Community Development, Healthcare, recreational facilities, infrastructure and Health Care.
-He was accorded this prestigious award at the second edition at the Africa illustrious Awards 2021.
+On 9 December 2021, at the second edition of the Africa Illustrious Awards 2021 in Lagos, Nigeria, Mutua was feted as the Best Governor of the Year due to his work in Community Development, Healthcare, recreational facilities, infrastructure and Health Care.

-Mutua introduced the argument of lifestyle audits for all Government officials and up to date, he is the only Kenyan government official to take himself to the Ethics and Anti-Corruption Commission (EACC) to avail details of his wealth and to request for a lifestyle audit to be conducted on him and his close relatives.
+Mutua introduced the argument of lifestyle audits for all Government officials and up to date, he is the only Kenyan government official to take himself to the Ethics and Anti-Corruption Commission (EACC) to avail details of his wealth and to request a lifestyle audit to be conducted on him and his close relatives.

 Presidential ambitions

 Mutua announced his entry into the 2022 Presidential Elections on 6 September 2020.
 He would seek the people's mandate to serve as the 5th President of the Republic of Kenya.
 Offering creative and innovative ideas to govern the Country, Mutua pledged to help Kenyans to grow wealth and completely eradicate corruption – the vice that has greatly affected service delivery in the country.

 However, later on in 2022, Mutua dropped his presidential ambition.
 In May 2022, he drummed his support for William Ruto's presidential bid.
 Ruto was voted in as the 5th President of the Republic of Kenya in the August 2022 polls and consequently inaugurated on 13 September 2022.
 Mutua's support for Ruto was not in vain as he was announced by President Ruto as the CS of Foreign and Diaspora affairs on 27 September 2022, in Ruto's cabinet formation.
+He was later dismissed together with the entire Cabinet in July 2024 but was one of 12 Cabinet members reappointed less than a month later.